Videos / Other Resources

 Delete PostgreSQL User Name Via CMD Prompt.

-Go to Start > Programs > Accessories > Command Prompt > Right-Click > Run As Administrator
+Go to Start > Programs > Accessories > Command Prompt > Right-Click > Run As Administrator.
+If you have the Creator Update + for 10, this is called Windows POWERSHELL

 In the window that appears, type the following and press enter: